 And many of them are really pessimistic.

-A lot of them are recently graduated students with profound amounts of human uh student loans, no job prospects, a third of them are still living at home with mom and dad.
+A lot of them are recently graduated students with profound amounts of student loans, no job prospects.

 And there was a general pessimism that they were expressing and talking about.

-And I kind of got mad when I was reading this stuff, and sometimes I react out loud, and I said, but you voted for what happened.
+And I kind of got mad when I was reading this stuff.

 You voted for what we're getting here.

-I'm almost I don't feel sorry for you.
+I don't feel sorry for you.

 I'm saying this to myself as I'm reading this stuff.

-I said, Oh, boo-hoo.
+I said, oh, boo-hoo.

-Oh you're the ones that fell for all of this.
+You're the ones that fell for all of this.

-You listen to some guy who's a dreamer talking about the better tomorrow, and you fell for it.
+You listen to some guy who's a dreamer talking about the better tomorrow and you fell for it.

-You you you were bought hook line sinker.
+You were bought hookline sinker.

 And I mentioned this.

-They're not gonna blame themselves.
+Rush, they're not going to blame themselves.

-He said, Why should the millennials be any different, Rush?
+He said, why should the millennials be any different, Rush?

-He said they're dreamers.
+He said, they're dreamers.

-They fall hook line and sinker for some slickster that comes along and promises a better tomorrow.
+They fall hookline and sinker for some slickster that comes along and promises a better tomorrow.

 He'd have to be specific about anything.